bluesky/tiled/docs/source/tutorials/streaming.md

 it will set `sub.closed` to `True`.

 Writing can still resume writing later---or even immediately.
-Closing a stream is just a signal that consumers should not _expect_ any more data soon, and they will need to re-subscribe if they want to watch for any.
+Closing a stream signals that consumers should not _expect_ any more data soon, and forces them to affirmatively re-subscribe if they want to watch for any.
 Live data processing jobs may use this as a prompt to clean up and free up resources.

+## Sequence Number Guarantees

-While the sequence number is guaranteed to increment by 1 during an active stream, clients should expect that it _can_ reset back to 1 if a stream is idle.
+While the sequence number is guaranteed to increment by 1 during an active stream, clients should expect that it _may_ reset back to 1 after a stream has been idle.
 This happens quickly (1 hour, by default) if a stream is explicitly closed or slowly (30 days, by default) if a stream is left un-closed but dormant.
 These intervals are configurable via the settings `data_ttl` and `seq_ttl` respectively under `streaming_cach` configuration.
 (In the `tiled